 Geographical focus

-The George Moore Scholars programme supports applicants interested in studying in the US, Canada, Europe or the UK.
+The George Moore Scholars programme supports applicants interested in studying in the US, Canada, Europe or the UK. (excl. institutions on the island of Ireland).

 Higher Education Institution